harness/developer-hub/tutorials/security-tests/your-first-sto-pipeline.md

 3. View issue details in the Harness UI and use these details to pinpoint and resolve issues in your code.
 4. Set up a security step to fail automatically if it detects an issue with the specified severity or higher.
 5. Request an exemption ("ignore rule") for a specific issue.
-6. Approve the excemption.
+6. Approve the exemption.
 Once approved, the exemption won't fail the pipeline even if it equals or exceeds the severity threshold.

 <details open><summary> Review: what's supported in Harness STO</summary>